juglab/uSplit/README.md

 ./install_deps.sh
 pip install -e .
 ```
-One also needs to create an account on [wandb](https://docs.wandb.ai/quickstart).
+In case, one wants to do training, then one also needs to create an account on [wandb](https://docs.wandb.ai/quickstart).
 This is used for logging training and evaluation metrics.
 In case you do not want to use wandb, you can replace the logger [here](usplit/training.py#L406) with a logger of your choice and comment out [here](usplit/training.py#L349).

 ## Data
 For Hagen et al. dataset, please download the data from [here](http://gigadb.org/dataset/100888).
 You need to download the following files: